 How to plant ranunculus

-Plant ranunculus bulbs in autumn in pots under cover to flower the following summer.
+Plant ranunculus bulbs in autumn under cover to flower the following summer.
 Soak ranunculus bulbs in water for 24 hours before planting with the pointed claw-like part facing downwards.
-Plant 5cm deep and 10cm apart.
+Plant 5cm deep and 10cm apart in modular trays or small pots.
 Transplant after risk of frost has passed to a sheltered, sunny spot in moist but well-drained soil.
 Discard once flowering has finished.

 How to care for ranunculus

-Under cover, ranunculus is best grown cool so only heat the greenhouse as much as necessary to keep the temperature above freezing.
-In spring, once the frosts are past, move the growing plants outside to give beautiful early summer blooms.
+Under cover, ranunculus is best grown in cool conditions, so only heat the greenhouse as much as necessary to keep the temperature above freezing.
+In spring, once all risk of frost has passed, move the growing plants outside to give beautiful early summer blooms.
 When harvesting the blooms for cut flowers, pick before the blooms are fully open to give the longest vase life.

 Water regularly once growth appears, aiming to keep the compost moist, but take care not to over-water.